 The air raids on the city were part of what was called the ‘Baedeker Raids’.
 This was a series of specific attacks by the Nazi Germany‘s Luftwaffe on English cities during the war as part of a bigger air-raid campaign known as ‘The Blitz‘.
 It was in retaliation to the Royal Air Force‘s (RAF) bombing of Germany during the war, which had included the destruction of the historic German city of Lübeck on 28 March 1942.
 ‘Baedeker’ targets, such as York, were often chosen for their cultural and historical significance rather than military importance.

-The principle aim of Raids Over York is to better understand the specific sites in York that were constructed to protect the people of the city, such as air-raid shelters and anti-aircraft batteries, as well as buildings that were targeted and damaged in the raids.
+The principal aim of Raids Over York is to better understand the specific sites in York that were constructed to protect the people of the city, such as air-raid shelters and anti-aircraft batteries, as well as buildings that were targeted and damaged in the raids.

 The project also seeks to better understand how the people of York were affected by the raids.
 This is done through collecting existing and recording new oral history testimonies of those who experienced the raids at first hand, predominantly as children or young adults.

 So Raids Over York is as about recording and sharing information, be this the sites of individual bomb craters, remaining public or private air-raid shelters in the city, or the oral testimonies of those who remember them.

 New digital technology helps tell the story of the York raids.
 This includes an interactive digital map, which has recently been launched.
 It allows you to chart your way around York to see and hear more about the city’s defences, the raids and people’s experience of them.